Knowledge Hub

 Becoming a member of Concern’s Philanthropic Circle is about more than a donation, but rather an investment, which helps change the lives of some of the world’s poorest people for good.
 The Circle collectively raises funds to support our programmes with a minimum commitment of three years.

-Supporting families in the Democratic Republic of Congo
+Supporting families in Ethiopia

 The aim is to sustainably lift households out of extreme poverty by equipping participants with diversified livelihood options and increased resilience to lifecycle shocks and stresses.